scvalex/ltc/docs/final.md

 ~~~~

 The first two commands are unsurprising: they merely display the
-`users` and `languages` table.
+`users` and `languages` tables.
 The third command, however,
-illustrates a key feature of relational databases, the ability to
+illustrates a key feature of relational databases: the ability to
 combine tables in queries.
 Here, we combine (or join) the two tables
 on the `id` column in `users` and the `user` column in `languages`.
 Since the foreign key constraint holds, we know that all rows in the